 44 Gauge wire/.0020″:

-This wire, much like the 43AWG wire, is very small.
+This wire, much like the 43AWG wire, is small.
 Smaller wires allow for more turns to fit on a defined space.
 This wire is well suited for getting a “Normal” output reading from a pickup with limited space available.
-Very small and or foil pick ups.
+Small and or foil pickups.

-* I’ve found that the smaller the space between individual wraps, E.G. the more dense you can make your coil, the more it becomes scooped sounding.
-Another consideration may then be, the thickness of the insulation used on whatever wire you have selected to make up the coil.
-The more space between individual wraps or layers the line has to carry its signal without close proximity interference, the more pure/accurate its representation of the original signal will be.
-This comes at a price though, when the additional thickness of insulation enters the equation, it means that there is now that much less space you will be able to use for additional winds leading up to the bobbins capacity.
-I’ve found that I do best when I take the time to measure 36″ sections of whatever wire I’m winding that day.
-Or I’ll reference this massive wire info chart during rewinds.
+I have found that the smaller the space between individual wraps, E.G., the denser you can make your coil, the more it becomes scooped sounding.
+Another consideration may then be the thickness of the insulation used on whatever wire you have selected to make up the coil.
+The more space between individual wraps or layers the line has to carry the signal without proximity interference, the more pure/accurate its representation of the original signal will be.
+This comes at a price though, when the additional thickness of insulation enters the equation, it means that there is now that much less space you will be able to use for additional winds leading up to the bobbin’s capacity.
+I have found that I do best when I take the time to measure 36″ sections of whatever wire I am winding that day.
+Or I will reference this massive wire info chart during rewinds.

 Plain Enamel or PE:

 This is the famous purple/brown insulator.
-This insulator was one of the very first insulation’s to be invented and used as a magnet wire insulator.
+This insulator was one of the very first insulation is to be invented and used as a magnet wire insulator.
 People who are not accustomed to working with this insulation type, will find it to be very resistant to solder.
 Soldering with this insulator will often require removal of insulation film by way of abrasion.
 It is not very resistant to synthetic solvents.
-This is one of many .0002″ thick insulation’s.
+This is one of many .0002″ thick insulations.
 It is also very inconsistent in its overall thickness across length of wire, making for an unpredictable element.
 Those un-controllable variables can often be attributed to the musical ability of a pickup.
 Sometimes the flaws are what make something great.